red5pro/red5pro-installer/README.md

 #### 3. UNINSTALL RED5PRO SERVICE

 This option lets you uninstall red5 service.
 On selecting this option, the program first checks to see if red5pro in installed.
-Next it shecks to see if service is installed.
+Next it checks to see if service is installed.
 If red5pro is not installed the operation exits.
 If red5pro installation is found the program attempts to unregister it as a service.
 If red5pro service does not exist on the OS, the operation exits.
 If service is found it is removed.

 #### 4. UPGRADE RED5PRO FROM LATEST